The Best Telescope For Beginners

 Optical Design

-Telescopes come in many different optical formats, such as; reflectors, refractors, and compound telescopes.
-Each type of telescope has its own strengths and weaknesses.
-Although I personally favor refractors from an astrophotography perspective, they may not be an ideal choice for a beginner.
+Telescopes come in many different optical formats, such as reflectors, refractors, and compound telescopes.
+Each type of telescope has its strengths and weaknesses.
+Although I favor apochromatic refractors from an astrophotography perspective, they may not be ideal for beginners.
 Newtonian reflectors offer a much larger aperture at a lower price point.

 Objective

 The telescope’s main light-collecting element is known as the objective.
-In Newtonian reflectors, this is a mirror, and in a refractor, this is an objective lens.
+This is a mirror in Newtonian reflectors, and in a refractor, this is an objective lens.
 A larger objective means more detail and the ability to reveal dimmer targets.
-The reflector design allows for a larger telescope objective at an affordable price, while a refractor of the same size would increase the price dramatically.
+The reflector design allows for a larger telescope objective at an affordable price, while a refractor of the same size would increase the cost dramatically.

 Mount